apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Former business partner says Hunter Biden sold ‘illusion’ of access to Joe Biden, source says**
+**News Wrap: Massive wildfire burns in California’s Mojave National Preserve**

-You can read more about it [here](https://www.cnn.com/2023/07/31/politics/devon-archer-house-testimony/index.html).
+You can read more about it [here](https://www.youtube.com/watch?v=IcPNrlCiO7U).

 ## Requirements
 - Python 3.8